oneclickvirt/ecs/README_EN.md

 https://github.com/oneclickvirt/ecs/releases

-Find the latest version, download the .tar.gz file corresponding to your architecture, and unzip it to get an exe file.
+Find the latest version, download the .zip file corresponding to your architecture, and unzip it to get an exe file.

 Right-click the exe file and select Run as administrator (running without administrator mode will not allow hardware testing), and invoke the menu to choose.